Hopp til hovedinnhold

 A good diet gives your hair the building blocks it needs to grow back.

-• Iron — red meat, organ meats, lentils, beans, spinach.
-Iron deficiency is common after birth and can worsen hair loss.
+• Iron, red meat, lentils, beans, spinach.
+Iron deficiency after birth can worsen hair loss.
 Talk to your doctor about a blood test.

 Be Gentle With Your Hair